 Community Indicator Outcome Access to services Community Options was closed due to staff funding no longer being available.
-Ngioka continues to run and Council is working with agencies to increase patronage under the NDIS.
+Ngioka Centre - Council is working with agencies under the NDIS.

 The National Disability Insurance Scheme commenced with pilot programs across a number of States and has been progressively rolled out since 2013.
-It will be fully operational in Port Stephens from July 2016.
+It was fully operational in Port Stephens from July 2016.

 There are no data available specifically noting the demographics of people with disabilities within the Port Stephens LGA.
-However the Australian Bureau of Statistics 2015 Survey of Disability, Ageing and Carers shows that almost 4.3 million (18.3 per cent) Australians reported having disability.
+However the Australian Bureau of Statistics 2015 Survey of Disability, Ageing and Carers11 shows that almost 4.3 million (18.3 per cent) Australians reported having disability.
 This Survey also identified that 50.7% of people over 65 years live with a disability.
 Extrapolating these figures and applying to Port Stephens' population means that:

-- 12,760 people in the LGA have some form of disability; - of those 7,447 are people aged over 65 years.
+- 12,892 people in the LGA have some form of disability; - of those 7,682 are people aged over 65 years.

 It is well known that significantly higher levels of disability, especially mobility impairment occur in older age groups.
 Based on these estimates, the number of people currently residing in Port Stephens with some form of disability is likely to grow to over 23,000 people by the year 2031.
+12